-The land acquisition costs are high in the precinct, and the council currently plans to collect 70% of total contributions before delivering the local park.
-This will likely result in a delayed delivery of services for incoming residents.
+The land acquisition costs are high in the precinct, and the Council currently plans to collect 70% of total contributions before delivering the local park.
+In our Draft Report, we considered it was not reasonable to deliver the park after 70% of total contributions were collected and recommended that Council investigate ways to deliver the park earlier in the development timeline, such as borrowing.

-We do not consider it reasonable to deliver the local park after 70% of total contributions are collected.
-We recommend the council explore ways to forward fund the infrastructure, such as borrowing or pooling contribution funds.
-It could consider whether to include an interest cost allowance to recover the costs of borrowing funds for land costs.